bhatsubhas/contact-info-service/README.md

 # Contact-Info-Service
-A microservice to store and manage contact details.
+A micro-service to store and manage contact details.
 ## Requirements:
 * Java 17
 * Docker